anthonycoffey/coffey.codes/README.md

 # Portfolio Blog Starter

+New portfolio site with better file architecture, smaller bundle and faster compile times!

+---

-This is a porfolio site template complete with a blog.
+This is a portfolio site template complete with a blog.
 Includes:

 - MDX and Markdown support
 - Optimized for SEO (sitemap, robots, JSON-LD schema)